 The Business Badger Experience

 The Wisconsin Business Badger Experience is about creating strong foundations and exploring student passions.
 Business Badgers take part in core experiences and amazing opportunities on their path toward graduation.
 All our Business Badgers gain academic preparation that applies learning in and out of the classroom building both technical knowledge rooted in business school courses and a broad-based liberal arts education.
 Our career preparation builds skills that don’t just get students a first job, but build a life-long growth mindset.
-We staff our own Student Life office which supports over 40 student organizations that are integrated into our leadership framework and corporate partners.
+We staff our own Student Life office which supports over 50 student organizations that are integrated into our leadership framework and corporate partners.
 Our students develop a leadership style that is grounded in personal integrity, inclusive engagement, and community.
 Nearly all of our students participate in at least one internship and 40% of our students study abroad.
-These experiences help students develop intercultural competence that prepare them to be trusted global business leaders.
+These experiences help students develop intercultural competence that prepares them to be trusted global business leaders.
 Our network of School of Business Alumni is 40,000 strong—and growing—and fiercely loyal to our students.
 As students build their Business Badger Experience they are challenged and supported by a team of outstanding faculty and staff.

 The Accenture Leadership Center

-The Accenture Leadership Center (ALC) was one of the first in-house leadership centers at a US business school.
+The Accenture Leadership Center (ALC) was one of the first in-house leadership centers at a U.S. business school.
 Today, it continues to be student-driven and alumni-supported.
-The center offers a variety of activities, workshops, service opportunities and leadership training events.
+The center offers a variety of activities, workshops, service opportunities, and leadership training events.
 WSB undergraduate students graduate with the confidence, self-awareness, and professional skills to lead and inspire others.

-School of business clubs
+School of Business Clubs

-There are more than 40 student-run clubs associated with the School of Business.
+There are more than 50 student-run clubs associated with the School of Business.
 These clubs enable students to connect with peers interested in similar majors or career fields.
 Clubs also have access to funding to help them go to career and industry-related conferences.

 Every student admitted to the School of Business takes GEN BUS 110 Personal and Professional Foundations in Business.
 This 1-credit course helps students explore their leadership style, who they are as individuals, and how they function in team-orientated tasks.
 The course also provides career foundations such as resume building and introduction of networking at career fairs.